NEW BOSTON RAIL TRAIL:

 Directions:

-To start from the Hillsborough County Youth Center parking lot; Continue west on Route 13 another 2 miles to Hillsdale Lane on your right.
+To start from the Hillsborough County Youth Center parking lot [Southern End]; Follow Route 13 west for 6 miles, Turn right on Hillsdale Lane.
 Follow this road into the Youth Center and keep right along the dirt road.
 Just past the horse barn is the trailhead and parking area.

 The New Boston Rail Trail follows the old rail bed of the 1893 Boston & Maine RR, which was abandoned in the 1970's.
 The trail parallels the South Branch of the Piscataquog River.
-The Southern Section 1 was Rehabbed in 2015).
-The Central Section 2 is more of a hiking trail at this point and the Northern Section 3 is undeveloped.
+The New Boston Rail Trail travels Southwest, from Riverside Dr to the Hillsborough County 4H Fairgrounds.
+From it's Northern End, there is a GAP, East, to the Goffstown Rail Trail in Goffstown, which utilizes the same old rail bed.
 For more information visit; NEW BOSTON RAIL TRAIL .

 HH